Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Reputations are based not only on an organisation’s delivery of its products and services, but on how it values its relationships with its staff and stakeholders, and how it establishes responsibility and accountability towards them.
-Demonstrable ethical practice is not only an effective insurance policy, mitigating risk; it gives organisations a competitive advantage.
-The success of any organisation depends on trustful relationships with employees, customers, suppliers and the community.
+Demonstrable ethical practice is not only an effective insurance policy, mitigating risk; it gives organisations competitive advantage.
+An organisation's success depends on trustful relationships with employees, customers, suppliers and the community.

 Serious risks can occur when an organisation’s culture is at odds with its stated ethical values.
 The ‘say/do gap’ – where leaders say one thing but do another – is harmful to their credibility and leaves workers cynical and disengaged.
 As a result, the organisation is susceptible to ethical lapses and damage to its reputation.
-Leaders should be clear on what the organisation’s ethical values are and set expectations with employees so that they reflect these values in their behaviours.
+Leaders should be clear on what the organisation’s ethical values, demonstrate them day-to-day, and set expectations that employees reflect these values in their own behaviours.
 In our Purposeful leadership report, we investigate what business ethics means for leaders at various levels of the organisational hierarchy, and the extent to which these leaders can help organisations articulate and embed ethical values.
 Listen to a round-table discussion in our podcast Ethics: a leadership imperative.

 The term ‘ethical culture’ is about how ethical values are brought to life in the day-to-day running of the organisation.
-So, for example, a company may have ‘excellence’ as a value.
-But how is excellence defined in that organisation?
+Aa company may have ‘excellence’ as a value, but how is excellence defined in that organisation?
 How is it achieved?
 Is it with integrity, or is it at the expense, for example, of child labour or poor working conditions?

 An organisation's ethical climate also matters.
 It's about the social norms and values that outline what ‘the right behaviour’ is and how ethics should guide behaviour.
 Ethical climate is influenced by policies and practices, meaning businesses need to pay attention to management practices and how they shape the ethical environment.
 Find out more about organisational culture and climate.